At Princess May, we want our children to leave us as ﬂuent speakers, readers and writers. The English national curriculum states that:

 Our teachers share their love of reading within and outside of their classrooms.
-Reading for pleasure is apart of our school ethos.
+Reading for pleasure is a part of our school ethos.
 A rigorous programme of systematic synthetic phonics (Read, Write Inc.) provides children with a tool to decode, before building ﬂuency and the ability to comprehend and question independently.
-As children move through the school, they are taught to retrieve, summarise, infer, predict, discuss meaning and make comparisons and links through our use of Daily Supported Reading in KS1 and Destination Reader in KS2.
+As children move through the school, they are taught to retrieve, summarise, infer, predict, discuss meaning and make comparisons and links through our use of Destination Reader.

 We use a variety of strategies to evaluate the knowledge, skills and understanding that our children gain as they progress from Nursery to Year 6:

 CPD to ensure that teacher pedagogy and assessment is secure.

 Subject monitoring, including book looks and learning walks.

 Regular low stakes knowledge assessments, using a range of creative approaches.

 Hackney Education cross-school moderation to ensure secure teacher judgements.

 NFER tests to support our teachers’ assessment.